Sumudulakshani/Computer-Based-Pharmacy-Management-System/README.md

 # Computer-Based-Pharmacy-Management-System
-The Pharmacy Management System is a software application designed to streamline pharmacy operations such as inventory control, sales processing, and customer management.
-Developed in C#
+The Pharmacy Management System is a software application designed to streamline pharmacy operations such as inventory control, sales processing, and customer management, developed in C#